U.S. Volcker rule may have less impact on bank revenues than expected

-NEW YORK (Reuters) - The 900-plus page Volcker rule regulators released last week will not impact big bank trading revenues as much as banks had feared, said industry executives and consultants who have finally plowed through the rule.
+NEW YORK, Dec 18 (Reuters) - The 900-plus page Volcker rule regulators released last week will not impact big bank trading revenues as much as banks had feared, said industry executives and consultants who have finally plowed through the rule.

 The final rule, required by the 2010 Dodd-Frank financial reform law, also allows banks to protect themselves by hedging against price changes in groups of securities, loans, or other assets, instead of having to hedge individual securities as some bankers had feared.